Are you an adviser? Go to Unbiased Pro

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-Who qualifies as a first time buyer?
+Who qualifies as a first-time buyer?

 Being a first-time buyer isn’t all bad.
 Though there are many challenges, first-time buyers also benefit from certain schemes and allowances to make the home-buying process easier and more affordable.

-In the UK, a first-time buyer is considered to be someone who has never owned any residential property anywhere in the world.
+This means it’s important to define legally what a ‘first-time buyer’ actually is.
+In the UK, a first-time buyer is considered someone who has never owned any residential property anywhere in the world.

-This means you must not have owned your own home (with or without a mortgage) and you must not have owned any buy-to-let property either.
+This means you must not have owned your own home (with or without a mortgage), and you must not have owned any buy-to-let property either.

 This includes any inherited property (so even if you have never actually bought residential property before, inheriting it means you’re no longer a first-time buyer!).

-The good news is that commercial property (e.g. shops or offices) does not count.
-Therefore, if you have owned a shop, workshop, warehouse, office etc. before, you still qualify as a first-time buyer for the purposes of buying a home.
+The good news is that commercial property (e.g., shops or offices) does not count.
+Therefore, if you have owned a shop, workshop, warehouse, office, etc., before, you still qualify as a first-time buyer for the purposes of buying a home.

-Remember too that you’re only a first-time buyer if you’re buying the home to live in yourself.
+Remember, too, that you’re only a first-time buyer if you’re buying the home to live in yourself.

 If you’re buying rental property to let out, then you don’t qualify for any of the first-time buyer perks.

-One more thing: if you’re buying with someone else and your partner already owns residential property or has done in the past, you may not qualify for some of the advantages of being a first-time buyer.
+One more thing: if you’re buying with someone else and your partner already owns residential property or has done so in the past, you may not qualify for some of the advantages of being a first-time buyer.

 How do first time buyer mortgages work?